Your home is your most important asset. Save money and protect it from potential water damage by heeding these simple tips from Cleveland Water.

 You can also contact Cleveland Water to turn your water off or on, for a small fee, by calling 216.664.3060.

-When temperatures drop below freezing, it is possible for your water meter and the water pipes in your home to freeze.
+When temperatures drop below freezing, it is possible for the water meter and water pipes in your home to freeze.
 Frozen pipes can damage your property and be expensive to repair.
-Here are some simple steps you can take to reduce the likelihood of frozen pipes:
+Below are some simple steps you can take to reduce the likelihood of frozen pipes.
+You can also download our Winterizing Your Plumbing brochure. (versión en Español)

 |How to Keep Your Water Pipes from Freezing|